AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-04-SQL-Injection.md

 - In-band SQLi: results come back directly in the app response
 - Blind SQLi: no visible output, attacker infers data from true/false responses
 - Out-of-band SQLi: data is sent to an external server the attacker controls

+## Real-World Example
+In 2008, Heartland Payment Systems got breached via SQL Injection.
+Attackers injected malicious SQL through a web form, moved through the network, and eventually stole over 130 million credit card numbers.
+It was one of the largest data breaches at the time and cost the company over $140 million in settlements.

+On a smaller scale - any login page, search box, or URL parameter that isn't sanitized is a potential entry point.
+Something as simple as adding a `'` to a URL and seeing a database error tells an attacker the app is vulnerable.

+## Why It Matters
+From an attacker's side, SQLi can go from a simple login bypass all the way to full database dump, file read/write on the server, or even remote code execution depending on the database configuration.
+Tools like sqlmap make it easy to automate the entire attack.

+From a defender's side, the fix is straightforward in principle - use parameterized queries (prepared statements) and never concatenate raw user input into SQL strings.
+Input validation and WAFs (Web Application Firewalls) add extra layers but prepared statements are the real fix.